JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 </script>
 ```

-And *voila*!
+And *voilà*!
 Now when you buy buildings, you should see the money going up each second!

 ### Changes to the UI

-For the first part we are feature complete but we could add some visual changes.
+For the first part of the tutorial we implemented all the feature we planned to but we could add some visual changes.

 #### Add more stats

 Now that we earn money each tick, wouldn't that be nice to see how much we earn?

-In the template we can just had `<p>You gain {numberOfBuilding * buildingProduction}$ / tick.</p>` to have more information:
+In the template we can just add `<p>You gain {numberOfBuilding * buildingProduction}$ / tick.</p>` to have more information:

 ```html
 <button on:click={updateNumbers} disabled={cantBuy}>